frogstat/Vikarieschema/README.md

 ./test_status_codes.sh

 ```
-If using Powershell, rethink your life decisions.
+If using Powershell, please don't.